HOCKULUS/ESP8266-Proxmox-Remote/README.md

 1. select your vm with up and down buttons
 2. hard stop or start with power/lock button
 3. lock vm by press & hold power/lock button to avoid unwanted power actions
-4. wake display after timeout with up and down button
+4. wake display after timeout with up or down button